coderrio/Coderr.Documentation/docs/indexnew.md

 An exception, by itself, do not convey a story.
 A typical example is when you try to access a non-existent key in a `Dictionary<TKey, TValue>`:

-> 'The given key was not present in the dictionary.'
+`'The given key was not present in the dictionary.'`

+That message tells you the type or error, but not the key that was missing.
+The automated reporting typically include all information that you need.

-When you have your own try/catch blocks, it makes sense to attach relevant context information.
+But when you have your own try/catch blocks, it makes sense to attach relevant context information manually.

 You can do that by using a second parameter: